 An Irish singer-songwriter/guitarist based in Gent, Daithi has been performing full-time in music for over 25 years through many projects and collaborations.
 His YouTube channel ‘Songs from the Rua Room’ showcases singer-songwriters from Belgium and beyond.
-And we are lucky enough to have him as a guitar teacher this fall!
+And we are lucky enough to have him as a guitar teacher!

 / is there a person that particularly inspired you during your own musical journey?

 Growing up in Ireland, I was surrounded by amazing singers and musicians so inspiration was never difficult to find.
 I was lucky enough to have parents who were amateur musicians.
 They taught me my first guitar chords and songs and set me on my musical path.
 I was even luckier to have a school teacher (who was also a guitar teacher) as a 9 year old who developed my chops even more and who is one of the reasons that by the time I was a teenager, I was doing my first gigs.

 / how did you end up in Gent?

 After about 5 years of going back and forth between Ireland and Belgium to sing songs and having met a mooi meisje, I knew that Belgium was going to be good for me.
 I discovered Gent early on and felt immediately at home here.
 I love its musical, artistic and historical vibes.
 I plan to stay as long as they say I can stay!

 / how did you come up with the Rua Room idea?